saad352/DinDinnChallenge/2. Mini Assignment/README.md

 # DinDinnChallenge Part-2

-## OverView
+## Overview
 Aim of the project is to build replica of UI -> https://dribbble.com/shots/6571883-Food-Delivery-App/attachments/6571883-Food-Delivery-App?mode=media

-General GUI provided is a little confusing and the implementation is as per understanding of given UI
+General GUI provided is a little confusing and the implementation is as per my understanding of given UI

 ## Architechture
 VIPER architecture with little use of MVVM for small resuable views.